Mardan Mamat

 Mardan Mamat (born 31 October 1967) is a Singaporean professional golfer.

-Mamat was born in Singapore.
-He turned professional in 1994.
+Career

+In 1994, Mamat turned professional.
 Mamat plays on the Asian Tour, where he won for the first time at the 2004 Royal Challenge Indian Open.
-In 2006 he won the OSIM Singapore Masters, which was co-sanctioned by the Asian Tour and the European Tour.
+In 2006, he won the OSIM Singapore Masters, which was co-sanctioned by the Asian Tour and the European Tour.
 This made him the first player from Singapore to win a European Tour event, and earned him a two-year exemption into the European Tour.

 Mamat was the first Singaporean to play in The Open Championship when he qualified in 1997.
 He has also won several minor professional tournaments and was a member of the winning Rest of Asia team at the 2005 Dynasty Cup.

 Personal life

 Mamat is married and has five children.
 His son, Hairul Syirhan, is a goalkeeper at S.League club Geylang International.